Your home may be repossessed if you do not keep up repayments on your mortgage.

 Some of the ring-fencing changes are made by a formal Court process

 The Court process is called the Ring-Fencing Transfer Scheme (RFTS).
-Anyone who thinks the implementation of these changes may negatively affect them, has the right to participate in this Court process.
-Youíll find full details of how to do this from early December, on this page.
+Anyone who thinks the way we are implementing ring-fencing may affect them negatively has the right to participate in the Court process.
+You'll find full details of how to do this from mid-December, on the Lloyds Banking Group website.

 Timetable for the Court process: